Jochen Schwenk

 About me

-- Professor in Translational Proteomics
+- Professor of Translational Proteomics

 - Scientific Director at the Human Protein Atlas